 Next up on the blog: Monday will be time for Lessons Learned and what wishes I have for yet another bloom day with no blooms.

 I am linking in with Michelle@Rambling Woods for her Nature Notes meme.
 It is a great way to see what is happening in nature around the world every Wednesday.

 I hope you will join me for my posts once a month at Beautiful Wildlife Garden.
-See my next post on the 10th.
+See my latest post.

 As always, I’ll be joining Tootsie Time’s Fertilizer Friday.